 To see Streamwatch in action, have a look at our film ‘Bushcare Blue Mountains: South Lawson Park’.
 Water quality testing and macroinvertebrate sampling are demonstrated.
 Go to https://www.bushcarebluemountains.org.au/resources/videos/

-(Australian Copyright Act 1968 applies.
-Text, media and other contents of this site are subject to copyright.
-Many thanks to the members of South Lawson Park Bushcare Group, our BMCC Bushcare Officer and Second Minutes Hours Productions for their contributions to this website.
-The South Lawson Park Bushcare Group website is managed by Peter Ardill)
+(The South Lawson Park Bushcare Group website, including text and analysis, is managed by Peter Ardill.
+Australian Copyright Act 1968 applies.
+Text, media and all other contents of this site are subject to copyright.
+Many thanks to the members of South Lawson Park Bushcare Group, BMCC Bushcare Officer and Second Minutes Hours Productions for their contribution of images to this website)